rishiselvakumaran98/3081_S21-iter2/project/web/scenes/scene_descriptions.md

 # Scene Descriptions

+## Note: Recharge stations are not required for iteration 2

 ## umn.json

 Identical to the umn.json provided for iteration 1.
 It has one customer, package, and drone.